DMVis/DMVis/documentation/visualisations/LineUp.md

   </tbody>
 </table>

-# Required Attributes
+## Required Attributes

-## dataUtil
+### dataUtil

 - Type: `DataUtils`

-Class holding all the data.
+An instance of `dataUtils`, which holds all the data.
 See [DataUtils](utils/DataUtils.md) for more information.

-> Note: The `dataUtil` class must be initialised with `includeId` set to `true` in order to use the LineUp visualisation.
-This is because LineUp requires a unique identifier for each row in the data.
+> Note: It must be initialised with `includeId` set to `true` in order to use the `LineUp` visualisation, because each row in the data requires a unique identifier.

-# Optional Attributes
+## Optional Attributes

-## styleUtil
+### styleUtil

 - Type: `StyleUtils`
 - Default: `new StyleUtils()`

-Class holding all the styling.
-See [StyleUtils](utils/StyleUtils.md).
+An instance of `StyleUtils`, which contains styling for the visualisation.
+See [StyleUtils](utils/StyleUtils.md) for more information.

-## columnWidth
+### columnWidth

 - Type: `number`
 - Default: `150`

-Width of each column in the table.
+The width of each column in pixels.

-## width
+### width

 - Type: `number`
 - Default: `dataUtil.columns.length * columnWidth`

-The width of the visualisation.
-The default value is calculated based on the number of columns and `columnWidth`.
+The width of the visualisation in pixels.
+Defaults to a number based on the amount of columns and `columnWidth`.

-## height
+### height

 - Type: `number`
 - Default: `number of rows * 20 + 120`

-Height of the visualisation.
-120 is the height of the header, and each row is 20 pixels high.
+The height of the visualisation in pixels.
+Defaults to a number based on the amount of rows and the row height.

-## padding
+### padding

 - Type: `number`
 - Default: `10`

-Padding between columns.
+The padding between each column in pixels.

-## isScrollable
+### isScrollable

 - Type: `boolean`
 - Default: `false`

-Determines whether the visualisation is [scrollable](components/Scrollable.md) in its parent container.
+Whether the visualisation is [scrollable](components/Scrollable.md) in its parent container.

-## showFilter
+### showFilter

 - Type: `boolean`
 - Default: `false`

-Determines whether the [Filter](components/Filter.md) component is displayed next to the visualisation.
+Whether the [Filter](components/Filter.md) component is displayed next to the visualisation.

-# Example usage
+## Example Usage

 <b>Creating a `LineUp` visualisation from a csv string.</b>